-The Automation Panel can also be used to read and execute script files.
+Second, and arguably more useful, it will read script files and execute them.
 Each line in the script file is a command that is sent to a app.
-Script files may be entered on the Cytoscape command line using the "-S" flag to Cytoscape, through the Tools $\rightarrow$ Run Script File... menu item, or through Tools $\rightarrow$ Execute Command File menu item.
+Script files may be entered on the Cytoscape command line using the "-S" flag to Cytoscape, through the File \rightarrow Run Script File... menu item, or through Tools \rightarrow Execute Command File.